srijan1999/Lexitest/README.md

 The answer will be checked as soon as the user clicks on the option.
 The correct answer will be highlighted by green and the wrong answer will be highlighted by red.
 There is a dark mode toggle as well.
 I've made the site responsive for mobile users as well.
 The test isn't saved, so the user has to complete the entire test on a single go, otherwise, their progress will be lost and they have to start anew every time the page is loaded.

+There is an explanation section where the explanation for the correct answer is given after the user answers each question.

 I'll probably make a native android app for this sometime soon.
 ✌️